 Oh, did I mention that the carriers cost all of $20?
 That’s $26 with an added shotshell card.
 Not a bad price.
 Keep in mind, according to Hawaiian House, these are still prototypes (and are currently out of stock).
+Its a handy piece of gun kit.
 The V1 setup fits in their own micro rig and would likely fit in most mag pouches.

 I’d like to see them trim a little off the side of the design.
 Make it a little sleeker if possible.
 I plan to watch the development of these with interest and hope they keep it up.
 These things could’ve been dumber than Cory Booker’s latest bill, but they turned out rather nice.